kchousos/CPPDescent/README.md

     - Refactoring of the lookup of a datapoint's neighbors, leading to major speed up
     - Script for experiments that outputs a csv file with the results
     - Recursive random projection trees [6], [5]
+    - Parallelism using the OpenMP library [8]
+    - Report

   </details>